Nicholas II Sanudo

 Nicholas II Sanudo (or Niccolò, also called Spezzabanda; died aft.
-1374) was the Lord of Gridia (a fief in Andros) and eighth Duke of the Archipelago as the consort of his cousin Florence Sanudo, with whom he reigned until her death.
+1374) was the Lord of Gridia (a fief in Andros) and eighth Duke of the Archipelago as the husband and co-ruler of Florence Sanudo from 1364 to 1371.

 Nicholas was a son of Guglielmazzo Sanudo, Lord of Gridia.
 Florence's first marriage was to Giovanni dalle Carceri, but he died in 1358, without issue.
 She tried to remarry, first to the Vignoso, Genoese Lord of Chios, and then to Nerio I Acciajuoli, the future Duke of Athens, but both potential husbands were vetoed by the Republic of Venice, which kidnapped her and brought to Crete.
 There she was forced to marry in 1364 her cousin Nicholas Spezzabanda.
+Florence died in 1371.

-By his cousin, he left only daughters: Maria, who inherited Andros, and Elisabetta Sanudo.
+By his wife Florence, he left only daughters: Maria, who inherited Andros, and Elisabetta Sanudo.